 In its final tune-up before the annual SoCon Men’s Golf Championship, the Catamounts return to the 36-hole, one-day competition in Athens, Ga., at the Southern Intercollegiate.
 WCU finished eighth two years ago, following it up with a 12th-place tie a spring ago.

 The following week, the conference championship again returns to Pinehurst No. 9 in Pinehurst, N.C., April 22-24 to crown the league’s individual and team champions.

 Entering the 2018-19 season, WCU returns four individuals including sophomore Michael Coe, who ranked second on the squad a season ago with a seasonal stroke average of 77.07.
 He is joined by classmates Zach Caudill and Chandler Metz, with George Whitbread marking the team’s lone senior.
-Those strikers are joined by a trio of foreign-born newcomers including junior transfer Alistar Snowdon (Cape Town, South Africa / Murray State College) and freshmen Tumi Kúld (Akureyri, Iceland) and Louis Theys (Villers-Perwin, Belgium).
+Those strikers are joined by a pair of foreign-born newcomers in freshmen Tumi Kúld (Akureyri, Iceland) and Louis Theys (Villers-Perwin, Belgium).